pola-rs/polars/docs/user-guide/getting-started.md

 ### Select statement

-To select a column we need to do two things.
-Define the `DataFrame` we want the data from.
-And second, select the data that we need.
+To select a column we need to do two things:

+1. Define the `DataFrame` we want the data from.
+2. Select the data that we need.

 In the example below you see that we select `col('*')`.
 The asterisk stands for all columns.

 {{code_block('user-guide/basics/expressions','select',['select'])}}